 How to Spot Transphobia in Someone's Posts Before You Trust Them

-Transphobia is one of the most normalised and easiest-to-wave-away kinds of prejudice online, which is exactly why it's worth checking for deliberately.
-People who would never post a slur will happily repost a "debate" that treats a group's existence as an open question.
-If it matters to you — for yourself, a friend, a family member — here's how to read for it honestly.
+That's exactly why it's worth checking for on purpose.
+Someone who would never type a slur will happily amplify a "debate" that reduces a group of people to a talking point, and it almost never comes up over dinner.
+If this matters to you — for yourself, a friend, a family member — here's how to read for it honestly.

 The overt signs